Ensemble ACJW is an inspirational collective of outstanding young professional musicians

 they live and work.

-Fellows of the two-year Academy program-chosen for their musicianship, but also for their
+Fellows of the two-year Academy program-chosen not only for their musicianship, but also

-leadership qualities and commitment to music education-come from some of the best music
+for their leadership qualities and commitment to music education-come from some of the best

-schools in the country, including the Curtis Institute of Music, Eastman School of Music,
+music schools in the country, including The Colburn School, Eastman School of Music, The

 In addition to performance opportunities at the highest level, a robust program of